cockroachdb/docs/v2.0/demo-automatic-cloud-migration.md

 ## Step 10.
 Verify the data migration

-Back in the Admin UI, hover over the **Replicas per Node** graph again.
+Back on the **Overview** dashboard in the Admin UI, hover over the **Replicas per Node** graph again.
 Very soon, you'll see the replica count double on nodes 4, 5, and 6 and drop to 0 on nodes 1, 2, and 3:

 <img src="{{ 'images/v2.0/admin_ui_replicas_migration3.png' | relative_url }}" alt="CockroachDB Admin UI" style="border:1px solid #eee;max-width:100%" />